lux-org/lux/README.md

      alt="Next-step Recommendations Based on User Context"
      style="width:600px" />

- The left-hand side of the widget shows the Current View, which corresponds to the visualization based on what the user is interested in.
+ The left-hand side of the widget shows the Current Vis, which corresponds to the visualization based on what the user is interested in.
 On the right, Lux generates three sets of recommendations, organized as separate tabs on the widget:

  - `Enhance` adds an additional attribute to the current selection, essentially highlighting how additional variables affect the relationship of `AverageCost` and `SATAverage`.
 We see that if we breakdown the relationship by `FundingModel`, there is a clear separation between public colleges (shown in red) and private colleges (in blue), with public colleges being cheaper to attend and with SAT average of lower than 1400.
  - `Filter` adds a filter to the current selection, while keeping attributes (on the X and Y axes) fixed.
 These visualizations shows how the relationship of  `AverageCost` and `SATAverage` changes for different subsets of data.
 For instance, we see that colleges that offer Bachelor's degree as its highest degree offered shows a roughly linear trend between the two variables.